 Have you ever wondered what it’s like to see the sky explode with vibrant green?
 What it’s like to see the aurora appear from nowhere and dance its way around the midnight sky?

-The Aurora is the most beautiful, magical and indescribable sight I – and you included – will ever see in your life.
-But other than trying to find the Aurora, there is one other thing that can make the experience a little difficult… And that is simply attempting to capture it!
+The Aurora is the most beautiful, magical and indescribable sight I (and you included) will ever see in your life.
+But other than trying to find the Aurora, there is one other thing that can make the experience a little difficult… And that is attempting to capture it!

 Photographing the Northern Lights is a bit of a skill; one that can often take a little time to master.
 But not to worry!
 With a little help, it’s certainly more than doable.

-I was lucky enough to see the phenomenon 4 out of 5 nights in Iceland!
+I was lucky enough to see this natural phenomenon 4 out of 5 nights in Iceland!

-The time I spent in this country was during an incredibly active period of Aurora, so to say I was lucky just doesn’t cut it.
+The time I spent in this country was during an incredibly active period of Aurora, so to say that I was lucky is a huge understatement.
 I travelled to this country knowing that it was one of those must-have Iceland experiences, and I had huge hopes of being able to capture it… But what I ended up seeing was totally beyond belief.

 Now, I am going to start off by saying that you will not be able to photograph the Aurora with a mobile phone; It just won’t do.
 You must have a DSLR camera of some sort ⏤ and some other essential equipment to help you on your photography journey!

 The image taken above was from the overnight flight to Reykjavik ⏤ hence why the image is a little blurry from the frosty plane window.
 But it was my first time seeing the northern lights so I, of course, had to attempt to take an image, even if it wasn’t the best!

 So you’re probably wondering just how to master photographing the Northern Lights?
-Well, here is the equipment I used to take an image I was more than happy with:
+Well, here is the equipment I used at the time to take an image that I was happy with:

-+ Nikon D3200 DSLR Camera (Have since upgraded to Sony a7iii, but this was more than adequate for non-professional images).
++ Nikon D3200 DSLR Camera (Have since upgraded to Sony a7IV, but this was more than adequate for non-professional images).